MdSamsuzzohaShayon/blockchain-development/10-foundry-nft/README.md

 #### How IPFS Works:
  - Content-based addressing: Instead of locating files by their location (like in HTTP), IPFS uses the file's content to generate a unique hash.
 This hash is the file's identifier, making it immutable—if the file changes, the hash changes.
  - Distributed Storage: Files are broken into smaller chunks and distributed across a network of nodes.
 Anyone can retrieve the file using its unique hash.
+ - Upload 2 files to IPFS desktop, one is a file another one is the json, with some attributes file pointing to orginal file
 #### Examples:
  - Storing NFTs: Rather than storing large files (e.g., images, videos) on-chain, NFTs use IPFS to store files.
 The NFT will contain a token URI pointing to the IPFS hash where the image or metadata is stored.
     - Example: The NFT metadata might look like: __ipfs://QmHash12345__ , linking to an image hosted on IPFS.